Best Shopify Fonts and Font Combinations

 Helvetica is a great Shopify font option for those that are taking risks in other areas of store design, such as unusual layout or color contrasts.

-In fact, many graphic designers will opt out for Helvetica during their first projects for this exact reason.
-Helvetica is modern and simplistic, it supports rather than makes a statement on its own.
+In fact, many graphic designers will opt for Helvetica during their first projects for this exact reason.
+Helvetica is modern and simplistic, it plays more of a supporting role rather than making a statement on its own.

-Helvetica Neue is very similar to Helvetica, but more recent and widely used.
+Helvetica Neue is very similar to Helvetica, but it’s more recent and has been used more widely.
 It has better proportions and minor aesthetic improvements.

 Here is what Helvetical Neue looks like on Huel home page: